-One of the things that some of my readers get REALLY fired up about is when Social Security is referred to as an entitlement.
+Yes.
+I know…this is a term that can get some people really fired up.
 I can understand why.
 After all, the term entitlement has taken on a demeaning definition that insinuates getting something that you haven’t earned or maybe even deserve.
-But is it possible we are all being jerked around a little bit here?

-What’s happened here is that they’ve effectively redefined the word entitlement into something that is divisive.
-How handy.
-Here’s the truth…The federal government has referred to Social Security as an entitlement program for several decades.
-On their website, you can see hundreds of uses of the word.
+Here’s the truth…the federal government has referred to Social Security as an entitlement program for several decades.
+On their website you can hundreds of uses of the word.
 In fact, they go so far as to explicitly state “The social security benefit programs are entitlement programs.”

 So why do they refer to it this way and does it have a negative connotation?